ppoiissbsjksms/nkn-commercial/README.md

 - Then, download of ChainDB from your host server will be started, if applicable.
 - Check status of your node.
    - Method: Key in node's ip address at http://nstatus.org/ and check.
 Message of request ID generation fee will prompt after all installation are completely done.
-- After payment,  wait for ID generation and your node is ready to go.
+- After payment,  wait for ID generation and activation.
 - If ChainDB sync from height 0, it will take few days to become state "PERSIST_FINISHED".

 ## Debugging/Maintenance